Apples for apple cider vinegar

 Activating The Culture:

-Apple cider vinegar (ACV) is a type of vinegar made from fermented apple juice.
+Apple cider vinegar (ACV) is a type of vinegar made from fermented apples.
 It undergoes a two-step fermentation process, during which apples are crushed, and their sugars are converted into alcohol by yeast.
 In the second stage, bacteria convert the alcohol into acetic acid, which gives ACV its distinct sour taste and pungent aroma.

 ACV is renowned for its potential health benefits, which include aiding digestion, balancing blood sugar levels, and promoting weight loss.
 Many people also use it as a natural remedy for various ailments and as a flavor enhancer in culinary dishes, from salad dressings to marinades.
 Its versatility extends beyond the kitchen, as it can be found in beauty products and household cleaning solutions.